Creating safety with young people questioning, leaving, or changing faith.

 Why do these issues matter?

-Research and lived experience point to examples of emotional abuse, coercive control (Mulvihill et al 2022), shunning and ostracism (Grendele, Bapir-Tardy & Flax 2024), and “honour-based” harm (Bhatia et al 2024) when young people question or step away from a faith tradition.
+Research and lived experience point to some examples of emotional abuse, coercive control (Mulvihill et al 2022), shunning and ostracism (Grendele, Bapir-Tardy & Flax 2024), and “honour-based” harm (Bhatia et al 2024) when young people question or step away from a faith tradition.
 Those trying to exit high-control religious contexts talk about social exclusion, loss of all family contact, homelessness and profound disruption to identity and belonging.

 Surprisingly, there is very little national guidance that names these experiences.
 We have a National Action Plan on abuse linked to faith or belief, and some faiths have procedures that touch on spiritual abuse.
 But there has been little sustained attention since 2012 to embed this in local safeguarding systems.
 A decade and a half of austerity has stripped out youth, community and support services that might otherwise hold this kind of relational work.